UnicoLab/FlowyML/docs/advanced/parallel.md

 # Parallel Execution 🚀

-UniFlow allows you to execute independent steps concurrently, slashing pipeline runtime by running tasks in parallel.
+flowyml allows you to execute independent steps concurrently, slashing pipeline runtime by running tasks in parallel.

 > [!NOTE]
 > **What you'll learn**: How to run multiple steps at once to speed up execution